cxhercules/password-manager-dashboards/usenix-paper/methodology.md

 1. What reasons people report to maintain reused/weak/compromised passwords (Q4 and related questions),
 1. How do people report creating their master password, and whether they have taken precautions to not lose access to it (Q5 and related questions),
 1. The proportion of subjects who recall having received a notification to change their reused/weak passwords (Q6).

+## Pre-registration
+The practice committing to a set of statistical tests to run prior to collecting data, or *pre-registering* the study, is becoming more commonplace given the reproducibility crisis in social science.
+We pre-registered this study by publishing a SHA256 hash of this the draft of this document at is existed prior to the start of data collection.